 2.1 DEFINITIONS

+State of Charge (SOC)

+The stored energy in MWh, of an ESR, that can be injected into the grid at the Point of Interconnection (POI) or Point of Common Coupling (POCC).

+Hour Beginning Planned SOC

+The planned State of Charge, in MWh, at the beginning of an hour, as communicated to ERCOT by the QSE for the Resource.

+Minimum State of Charge (MinSOC)

+The minimum amount of State of Charge, in MWh of an ESR.

+Maximum State of Charge (MaxSOC)

+The maximum amount of State of Charge, in MWh of an ESR.

 2.2 ACRONYMS AND ABBREVIATIONS

+SOC State of Charge

+MinSOC Minimum State of Charge

+MaxSOC Maximum State of Charge

 3.8.1 Split Generation Resources

 (1) When a generation meter is split, as provided for in Section 10.3.2.1, Generation Resource Meter Splitting, two or more independent Generation Resources must be created in the ERCOT Network Operations Model according to Section 3.10.7.2, Modeling of Resources and Transmission Loads, to function in all respects as Split Generation Resources in ERCOT System operation.
 A Combined Cycle Train may not be registered in ERCOT as a Split Generation Resource.
 A Distribution Generation Resource (DGR) or Distribution Energy Storage Resource (DESR) may not be registered in ERCOT as a Split Generation Resource.
+An Energy Storage Resource (ESR) may not be registered in ERCOT as a Split Generation Resource.

 (2) Each Qualified Scheduling Entity (QSE) representing a Split Generation Resource shall collect and shall submit to ERCOT the Resource Parameters defined under Section 3.7, Resource Parameters, for the Split Generation Resource it represents.
 The parameters provided must be consistent with the parameters submitted by each other QSE that represents a Split Generation Resource from the same Generation Resource.
 The parameters submitted for each Split Generation Resource for limits and ramp rates must be according to the capability of the Split Generation Resource represented by the QSE.
 Startup and shutdown times, time to change status and number of starts must be identical for all the Split Generation Resources from the same Generation Resource submitted by each QSE.
 ERCOT shall review data submitted by each QSE representing Split Generation Resources for consistency and notify each QSE of any errors.